mganesh24/k8s_lab/README.md

 The intention of this repository is to:

 - Maintain Kubernetes training resources in a structured manner
-- Organize manifests, scripts, notes, and supporting files under appropriate folders
+- Organize exercises, manifests, scripts, notes, and supporting files under appropriate folders
 - Continuously add new resources with meaningful and relevant names
 - Provide a centralized location for training-related content and lab exercises